 I have made several wonderful friends in the on line glider community.
 When Val (a.k.a.
 SomethingToBelieveIn) said several of her rescues were in need of forever homes, I accepted three of her babies.
 The gliders now called Wacco, Yacco and Dot arrived from Texas via a glider railroad in March 2009 and became the ANAMANIACS colony.
 This trio had been in at least 3 previous homes so it took some time for me to gain their trust.
 Dot no longer bites when I hand out treats.
 When she first arrive she appeared to be afraid the treat would be snatched away before she grabbed it and in her rush to get the treat she would over shoot and get my finger instead.
 Wacco is shy but always comes when food is involved.
 Yacco is the gentle one and probably the father of Wacco & Dot.
 Dolly joined the family in September 2009.
 She had been put up for re-homing on Craig's list following the death of her sister.
 She had been a lone glider for several months but had been handled frequently.
 Dolly was a very friendly glider from the day of her arrival.
 After she received a clean bill of health, she was introduced to the Animaniacs.
 She and Yacco seem to be best buddies and are the early risers in the cage - up by 7:30 pm and ready for their dinner.
 Wacco and Dot are still small gliders but are big fans of their Stealth Wheels and any foraging toys in their cage.

 In April 2009, Art (a.k.a DaddyGlider) posted that he had a leucistic glider ready for a new home so Mindy Lou joined the household.
 Mindy has a mind of her own and makes her own choices about the colony she would live with.
 She completely refused to accept the Animaniacs but after very slow introductions in August 2009 she chose to become a member of the Rascals Colony.
 She lived with the Rascals for 9 months but was frequently a loner in the cage and played alone during out of cage play times.
 In March 2010 Kanobles, a unique, one of a kind mosaic glider came to me from Whitney (Palm Beach Gliders).
 Thinking that Mindy might be happier with one glider buddy rather than five, I decided one evening to show her the pouch Kanobles had been sleeping in.
 When I showed her the pouch, she took one sniff and hopped right in.
 Her previous response to new glider smells had been very loud crabbing and running away!
 Kanobles came to the door of the cage and jumped right into the pouch with her - NO CRABBING!
 Long story short, Mindy had made her choice and they have been a happy twosome I now call the SKAMPS Colony.
 This happy couple are the parents of four handsome little boys and two darling baby girls.
 Monk is a beautiful Mosaic who looks a lot like Kanobles.
 He has gone to live with Art (DaddyGlider) and will soon have a lady friend to share his cage.
 Hugo is a classic grey or perhaps a minimally marked mosaic.
-Two sets of twins, Elmo and Mimi followed by Susy and Chipper complete the Skamps.
-Elmo and Susy are mosiac with a white tails like their dad.
+Twins, Elmo and Mimi followed by little brother Chipper complete the Skamps.
+Elmo is mosiac with a white tail like his dad.
 Mimi and Chipper are classic greys like their big brother.
-These five joeys will remain with their parents in a family colony.
+These four joeys will remain with their parents in a family colony.